emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 This tree hanging over Conzelman Rd at this bend always hits.

 {{< image src="DSCF4102.jpg" alt="A curved road with a lone tree hanging over the apex of the turn.
 A cyclist on a single speed bike is leaving the frame and my group of friends is biking away" >}}

-We got the best mix of fog and blue skies on this ride.
-It was really rolling down the Julian trail.

 {{< image src="DSCF4137.jpg" alt="Kat descending a twisty bit of the gravel Julian trail.
 Fog is coming down the hill in the background." >}}